hamzadev3/all_code/README.md

   -x, --extensions EXTENSIONS
                         Comma-separated list of programming extensions to use.
 Replaces the default set if provided.
   -e, --exclude-dirs EXCLUDE_DIRS
-                        Comma-separated list of directories to exclude.
-Replaces the default set if provided.
+                        Comma-separated directory names or paths to additionally exclude.
+      --replace-exclude-dirs
+                        Replace the default excluded directories entirely with those from -e.
+      --exclude-files EXCLUDE_FILES
+                        Comma-separated file paths or globs to exclude (abs or project-relative).
   -X, --exclude-extensions EXCLUDE_EXTENSIONS
                         Comma-separated list of file extensions to exclude from aggregation.
 ```